Parliamentary.ai

 Overview

-This Bill amends the Road Traffic Regulation Act 1984 to allow for the temporary closure or restriction of roads in England and Wales to facilitate filming.
-It sets out clear processes and limitations on the length of time roads can be closed, and who can authorize such closures.
+This bill amends the Road Traffic Regulation Act 1984 to allow for the temporary closure or restriction of roads in England and Wales to facilitate filming.
+It sets out clear procedures and limitations on the length of time roads can be closed, and who has the authority to do so.

 Description